Silent Hill: Silent Hill: Downpour (2012)

 The seventh installment in the series follows Murphy Pendleton, a prisoner who becomes stranded in Silent Hill after his prison transport vehicle crashes.
-Announced in April 2010 and developed by Vatra Games for the PlayStation 3 and Xbox 360, the game was released on March 13, 2012.
+Announced in April 2010, it was developed by Czech company Vatra Games and released for the PlayStation 3 and Xbox 360 on March 13, 2012.
 It is the only game in the series that can be played in stereoscopic 3D.

 Remakes

 Silent Hill: Shattered Memories (2009)

-Shattered Memories is a reimagining of the first installment, developed by Climax Studios for the Wii and released in December 2009, with ports for the PlayStation 2 and PlayStation Portable released in January 2010.
-The game retains the premise of the original—Harry Mason's quest to find his missing daughter in the American town of Silent Hill—but is set in what appears to be a different fictional universe, following a different plot, with characters from the first game appearing altered alongside new ones.
+Shattered Memories is a re-imagining of the first game, developed by Climax Studios for the Wii and released in December 2009, with ports for the PlayStation 2 and PlayStation Portable released in January 2010.
+The game retains the premise of the original—Harry Mason's quest to find his missing daughter in Silent Hill—but is set in what appears to be a different fictional universe, following a different plot, with characters from the first game appearing altered alongside new ones.

-Gameplay takes place in two parts: a framing, first-person psychotherapy session with an unseen patient, and an over-the-shoulder perspective of Harry's journey through Silent Hill, which is periodically interrupted by environmental shifts where he is pursued by monsters.

-Shattered Memories' gameplay focuses on the completion of psychological tests, which alter in-game elements in the first setting, and exploration, puzzle-solving, and monster evasion in the second setting.
-The game's developers avoided integrating combat into the second setting's gameplay, centering instead on a weaponless player character attempting to rescue himself from powerful opponents, as they considered this to be more fear-inducing.
-The game received generally positive reviews, with its graphics, storyline, voice acting, soundtrack, and use of the Wii Remote as the controller for the Wii version praised by reviewers.
-However, Shattered Memories' chase sequences were criticized by some reviewers, who deemed them potentially frustrating and short.

 Silent Hill 2 (2024)

-A remake of Silent Hill 2 was announced in October 2022 for the PlayStation 5 and PC.
-Akira Yamaoka, the original composer, returned to write the score.
+A remake of Silent Hill 2 was announced in October 2022 for the PlayStation 5 and PC, developed by Polish company Bloober Team.
+Akira Yamaoka, the original composer for the series, returned to compose the score for this game and future entries.
 The remake was released in October 2024.